Nutty

 You’ve got some pretty good savings options with ISA – Cash ISAs, Stocks and Shares ISA, Innovative Finance ISAs, and Lifetime ISAs for yourself.
 And a Junior ISA for your kids.
 They can even be an ethical ISA too.

-If you’re looking to grow your money (A lot), check out Stocks and Shares ISAs – over the medium-to-long term these are your best option – you’ll be thanking us later!
+If you’re looking to grow your money (a lot), check out Stocks and Shares ISAs – over the medium-to-long term these are your best option – you’ll be thanking us later!

 If you’re looking to save money in the short term, perhaps saving for a new car, or would like to build up an emergency fund, then check out Cash ISAs.
-You'll only get a low interest rate for now, but it’s better than keeping money under your bed.

 If you’re looking to buy your first home soon, check out a Lifetime ISA, these can be either a Stocks and Shares Lifetime ISA or a Cash Lifetime ISA, and you get a free 25% bonus from the Government to help towards saving for a deposit.